pokyah/CRAW_agrometeorDocker/README.md

 ## Run the container

-You can run it with the `docker-run-agrometeor.sh` bash command available in this repo.
-Once the command is executed, open your web browser and go at http://localhost:8787.
-This URL will launch Rstudio.
+You can run it with the `docker-run-agrometeor.sh <PORT_NUMBER>` bash command available in this repo.
+Once the command is executed, open your web browser and go at http://localhost:<PORT_NUMBER>.
+This URL will launch Rstudio at the provided port number.
 The first time you open it, you will be prompted for a login and password.
 The container uses the defaults settings of the [rocker/rstudio](https://hub.docker.com/r/rocker/rstudio/) image.
 Log in with username:password as rstudio:rstudio.

+You can run multiple instances of rstudio server at the sametime.
+Simply provide a different port number for each of your instances.
+This could be useful to work on multiple projects at the same time. (e.g. writing a blogdown tutorial in a container while doing heavy calculation on another one).

 ## Extras